Elastic and inelastic pion-nucleon scattering to fourth order in chiral perturbation theory: Naturalness of the LECs

 We now further elaborate on the possibility that the large numerical values of the 3$\pi$NN LECs are caused by the convention employed in the effective Lagrangian as explained before.
 Due to the complexity of the $\pi N\to\pi\pi N$ amplitudes involving several energy scales, it is, however, difficult to estimate the contributions from each individual LEC and to identify possible numerical enhancements of this sort.
 One simple approach is to perform an expansion around the threshold point $\omega_2= \omega_3=M_\pi$ and $\vec{q_1}\cdot\vec{q_2}=\vec{q_1}\cdot\vec{q_3}=\vec{q_2}\cdot\vec{q_3}=0$, such that each Taylor coefficient of that series only involves the scales $M_\pi$ and $m_N$.
 In the following we will consider one representative example.
 A threshold expansion of the HB-NN amplitude for the channel $\pi^+p\to\pi^+\pi^-n$ denoted by III gives

 where we only display contributions proportional to the $d_i$.
 As can be seen, the contribution from the 3$\pi$NN LECs, namely $d_{10}$, $d_{11}$, $d_{12}$ and $d_{13}$, is suppressed by large numerical factors relative to the one of the 2$\pi$NN LECs.
 This is an indication that the large numerical values of the 3$\pi$NN LECs resulting from our fits merely reflect the chosen normalization in the effective Lagrangian.
-Also, one should keep in mind that only combinations of these LECs show up and as we have seen there are in some cases some non-negligible correlations between them so that looking at one value individually might be misleading.
+Also, one should keep in mind that only combinations of these LECs show up.
+Given that there are some non-negligible correlations between these LECs, looking at the individual values might be misleading.
 Similar observations can be made for the 3$\pi$NN LECs $e_i$.
 All this requires more detailed studies that go beyond the scope of this work.
 However, we would like to stress that especially in the nucleon sector where multiple powers of the axial coupling constant enter, the usage of the very naive assumption about the natural size of the LECs, Eq.~(\ref{eq:8}) when increasing the order one is working with, should be taken with a grain of salt.